Battle Arena Toshinden 3: Plot

 With the original Legend of the Fighting God ritual having proven unsuccessful in the past, Abel then sought out Master, the ruler and leader of the Secret Society, learning from experiments and divinations that only those "pure of heart" will be able to behold Agon Teos's immense spiritual power.
 However, the Master and his closest follower, Uranus, have claimed to have disappeared since the end of the last Toshinden.
 At the same time, a young boy who managed to fight his way out of one of the Organization's main facilities caught his attention.
 Believing this teenage boy to be "the pure one", Abel realizes the prophecy's insight that "the pure one" will only follow "the strongest".
 Knowing that they have no other choice, Abel awaits for all of his marks to enter and meet their end at the Organization's hands.

 On the Toshinden fighters' end, all of them learn of the Organization's hunt for their sacrifice to their forsaken fighting god of evil.
 Able to fend off their attackers, Eiji Shinjo decisively makes his stand against the evil Organization, inspiring the rest of the fighters to do the same.
 With allies old and new, the fate of the world in the balance, and caught up in the fight of their lives, the deathdefying third Battle Arena Toshinden may be their final battle.

 Characters

-The character roster has doubled compared to Toshinden 2, with twenty new characters to make a total of 32.
-All previous characters (except Fo and the bosses Master and Uranus) return in this game and are starting characters (except Vermilion and Sho); of the new characters, four are available as new starters: David, Shizuku Fuji, Nagisa Iwashiro, and Bayhou who serves as a replacement for Fo.
-The remaining sixteen new characters serve as unlockable sub-bosses, although they are mirror images of the original fourteen starting characters's fighting styles instead of having unique styles of their own.
+12 characters return from Battle Arena Toshinden 2, joining 20 new characters for a total of 32.